 The session duration distribution is depicted in Figure 4.
 On the right hand side of the figure the complementary cumulative probability distribution function (CCPDF) shows in double logarithmic plotting that the shape of the distribution is identical for all modem speeds.
 On the left hand side the probability density function (PDF) shows two peeks, which initiates to separately characterize short sessions.
+While a first accumulation of dial-up sessions is observed at a duration of 60 seconds, the peak for ADSL connections is observed at 10 seconds.
+This is explained by the fact, that a simple check for e-mail could be done very quickly if no dial-in procedure is required, that is, for ADSL modems.
 About 30% of the sessions do not last longer than 100s.

 Besides the session duration the data volume transferred is used for the characterization of sessions.
 The up- and downstream volume distribution is shown in Figure 5.
-For all modem speeds the curves exhibit a similar shape, while the data amount increases with the modem speed.
-The tail of the distributions decays linearly in double logarithmic representation, which indicated the heavy tailed probability of these type of distributions.
+For all modem speeds - including ADSL connections - the curves exhibit a similar shape, while the data amount increases with the modem speed.
+The tail of the distributions decays linearly in double logarithmic representation, which may be an indication of the distributions being heavy-tailed.
 The ratio of down- and upstream session volume ranges from 4 to 7.